3JLab/cmdlab.github.io/_pages/home.md

 permalink: /
 ---

 The Computational Molecular Design Lab is a research group based at the [Faculty of Pharmacy of the University of Barcelona](https://www.ub.edu/portal/web/farmacia).
+Our focus is to develop and apply computational methods to the discovery of molecular entities of therapeutic interest.
+We are members of the [Computational Biology and Drug Design](http://www.ub.edu/cbdd/) consolidated resarch group (2017-SGR1746), together with the [Luque](http://www.ub.edu/cbcg/index.php), [Barril](http://www.ub.edu/bl/), [Curutchet](https://carlescurutchet.wordpress.com/) and [Galdeano](https://www.ub.edu/tpdlab/) labs.

 *--- THIS WEBPAGE IS UNDER CONSTRUCTION, STAY TUNNED FOR UPCOMING UPDATES!---*